 Before we go on, we need a little more terminology.
 We already know about data, control and structural hazards.
 Another type is a name hazard, a situation where instructions share the same data resource, usually a register, but do not actually interchange data.
 A name dependence usually arises because a machine does not have a limitless register set, so registers have to be recycled.
-Another

-5Mark Smotherman has a nice summary of the terminology here: http://www.cs.clemson. edu/~mark/464/dynsched.txt example is the call stack, which is recycled between calls, and limits any hardware attempt to convert function or method calls into threads [Postiff et al. 1998].
+Another example is the call stack, which is recycled between calls, and limits any hardware attempt to convert function or method calls into threads [Postiff et al. 1998].